getmaxun/maxun_docs/docs/robot/introduction.md

 ### 2. Scrape
-**Built for clean content.**
-- Get clean HTML and LLM-ready Markdown
-- No scripts, styling, ads, or clutter
-- Ideal for AI workflows, RAG, summarization, embeddings, and content pipelines
+Scrape converts full webpages into clean Markdown, HTML and can capture screenshots.
+Ideal for AI workflows, agents, and document processing.
+No code required.

 ### 3. Crawl
 **Automatically discover and scrape multiple pages from websites.**